 Music can help you stay in shape

 Getting fit isn’t always easy in our busy world, but playing the right instrument can help in that department.
 Playing a woodwind instrument — such as a flute or saxophone — requires great breath control, something you can achieve by practicing every day and learning how to use your diaphragm to your benefit.
 These are wonderful instruments to try because they give so many variations of sound, so you can really experiment.
-It’s important to do some research on the right instrument for you, however; when the time comes to make a purchase, consider a guide like this one to help you make the best choice.

 Music can also play a part in keeping you enthusiastic about work out even when you’re tired or have endured a long, stressful day.
 Listen to a favorite exercise playlist that includes happy and motivational song before playing sport or while exercising can pump you up and inspire you to do your best and not give up.